pauldorman/ubuntu-ppa/README.md

 > Note: If upgrading to a newer clj tool version, then `debian/source-include-binaries` needs to be updated.

+If a release has not yet been made for the desired release version, follow these steps:

 0. `ssh` to Ubuntu build box.
 0. `curl -O https://download.clojure.org/install/linux-install-1.9.0.358.sh`
 0. `chmod +x linux-install-1.9.0.358.sh`